Siong23/iot-digital-twin/README.md

    - Check dependencies installation
    - Verify network connectivity between attack nodes and targets
    - Review C2 server logs for error messages

+## Usage

+For detailed instructions on how to use the IoT Digital Twin Security Testbed, please refer to the [USAGE.md](USAGE.md) file, which includes:

+- How to start the C2 server
+- How to register attack bots
+- How to launch DDoS attacks
+- How to use the demo environment
+- Security warnings and best practices

 ## References